Splestule/Aether/README.md

 ## ✨ Overview

 **Aether** turns global air traffic data into a tangible reality.
-Built for both desktop and VR headsets (Meta Quest), it fetches live flight positions from the **OpenSky Network** and renders them in high-fidelity 3D.
+Built for both desktop and VR headsets (Meta Quest etc.), it fetches live flight positions from the **OpenSky Network** and renders them in high-fidelity 3D.
 Whether you're a flight enthusiast or just love data visualization, Aether puts you in the center of the airspace.

 ### Key Features

 *   **🥽 WebXR Immersive Mode**: Step into the map with full VR support for Meta Quest and compatible headsets.
 *   **✈️ Real-Time Tracking**: Live position updates via WebSocket for butter-smooth aircraft movement.
-*   **🌍 Photorealistic World**: Powered by CesiumJS and Google 3D Tiles (in limited zones) for realistic terrain.
+*   **🌍 3D Geospatial Environment**: Powered by CesiumJS and Google 3D Tiles, rendering accurate terrain and building geometry on a global scale.
 *   **🎯 Interactive Inspection**: "Laser point" at aircraft to reveal detailed telemetry (speed, altitude, airline, trajectory).
 *   **📍 Location Freedom**: Teleport anywhere in the world to monitor local airspace.

+## 💡 Real-Life Use Cases

+*   **🛩️ Plane Spotting 2.0**: Identify the exact flight flying over your house in real-time AR/VR just by looking up.
+*   **🎓 Aviation Education**: Visualize flight corridors, approach paths, and air traffic density in a tangible 3D space.
+*   **🧘 immersive Relaxation**: Teleport to a busy airport like Heathrow or Haneda and watch the traffic flow from a "God Mode" perspective.

 ## 🏗️ Architecture